CHAPTER Rev 300 BUSINESS PROFITS TAX

 (b) A proprietorship engaged in business activity both within and without New Hampshire shall apportion its gross business profits using the provisions of RSA 77-A:3 and Rev 304.

-(c) Where spouses jointly own rental property or provide services for a business activity, and do not file as a partnership for federal income tax purposes, the gross business profits from such business activity shall be reported as a single proprietorship.
+(c) Where spouses jointly own rental property or provide services for a business activity, and do not file as a partnership for federal income tax purposes, the gross business profits from such business activity shall be reported in its entirety, on a single proprietorship return, by one of the spouses on a consistent basis.

 Rev 302.04 Use of Separate Accounting.
 Business organizations shall not determine their New Hampshire business activity for tax purposes by separately computing the net income or loss for business locations within New Hampshire.